rolandinsh/itempropwp/readme.txt

 This plugin is disabled, if You use WooCommerce, because cause to creates double schema.org microdata - for article and product.

+Since 3.5 is integrated with WordPress SEO plugin and description come from Yoast's plugin if it is active.

 Once we are on singular page:

-# we will extract from it EXCERPT.
+# we will extract from it EXCERPT (or WordPress SEO meta description).
 # If You haven't provided excerpt, plugin will look-up for post content, and downsize it to 170 symbols up to full word.
 # If your content consist ONLY of shortcode, it will strip it out, and leave empty content. :(
 # If we have empty content, from previous step, we will use post title.
 Not best choice, but at least we have some `description`.